-Filip Djordjevic's withdrawal with an ankle injury was the only sour note for Lazio coach Stefano Pioli after his side beat Milan 3-1 to climb to third in Serie A.
+Filip Djordjevic's withdrawal with an ankle injury was the only sour note for Lazio coach Stefano Pioli after his side came from behind to defeat Milan 3-1 on Saturday to climb to third in Serie A.

 After Milan went ahead thanks to Jeremy Menez's early strike, Lazio turned the match around with quickfire goals from Marco Parolo and Miroslav Klose at the start of the second half.